XYTong/interjector/README.md

 - Use BCP 47 language tag for the source language and target language.
 The source language is also used for speech recognition.
 - Translation backend includes 'free-google-translate', 'google-translate' (not implemented yet), 'bing-translate'(not implemented yet), 'deepl-translate'(not implemented yet), 'openai-translate'.
 When using 'openai-translate', you need to provide the model and prompt.
 - For completion, you need to fill an API key and URL which follows OpenAI's API style.
 You also need to provide a prompt for the completion.
+- [Prompt Examples](./docs/prompt-examples.md) are provided to help you get started.

 ## Screenshot